Monkshood

 The common name “wolf’s bane” refers to its former use by hunters and shepherds who smeared Aconitum extract onto arrow tips or meat baits to kill wolves and large predators.
 Variants of this practice appear across Europe and Asia, where the plant was similarly used to poison arrows for hunting or warfare.
 In the Himalayas, Aconitum ferox was used for the same purpose and remains one of the most toxic species known.

 Despite its deadly reputation, Aconitum also found a place in early medicine.
-Ancient physicians such as Dioscorides and Galen described its narcotic and pain-relieving effects, though always with strong caution.
-Later, in the 18th and 19th centuries, the plant was studied by homeopaths and early pharmacologists for its analgesic and antineuralgic potential, leading to its controlled external use in conditions involving severe pain, particularly neuralgia and rheumatism.
+Ancient physicians such as Dioscorides and Galen described its narcotic and pain-relieving effects, though always with intense caution.
+Later, in the 18th and 19th centuries, the plant was studied by homoeopaths and early pharmacologists for its analgesic and antineuralgic potential, leading to its controlled external use in conditions involving severe pain, particularly neuralgia and rheumatism.

 Thus, Aconitum napellus stands as one of the clearest examples of the poison–medicine duality in herbal history, a plant capable of easing suffering in minute doses yet causing certain death in slightly higher ones.